Ikpong-Joseph/DeFi-Protocol/README.md

     forge script <script> --rpc-url <rpc_url> --account <account_name> --sender <address> --broadcast
     ```

+    This `address` will be the public key of the private key you've just encrypted.

     In this case, as the `address` args after `--sender`

     Watch how: [Cyfrin Audits](https://www.youtube.com/watch?v=VQe7cIpaE54)